A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

 NChVC, located in central Chile, is one of the most active volcanoes in the country.
-It is an andesitic stratovolcano characterized by frequent vulcanian eruptions, with seismicity dominated by VT, TR, and LP events.
-A Pleistocene volcano \cite{Gonzalez-Ferran1995VolcanesChile}, its historical activity spans from 1646 to the present day.
+It is an andesitic stratovolcano characterized by frequent vulcanian eruptions, with seismicity dominated by VT, TR, and LP events \cite{Gonzalez-Ferran1995VolcanesChile}.
 The most recent eruptive cycle began in January 2016 and lasted until December 2022 \cite{ovdas2022rav}.
 This period was marked by vulcanian eruptions, the formation of lava domes, and lava flows \cite{Cardona2021Volcanic2020, Astort2022VolcanicDInSAR}.
-Villarrica (VCA), a basaltic-andesitic stratovolcano \cite{Corts2024}, has continuous strombolian activity, with VT events being most common, particularly during eruptions like that of 2015.
-Laguna del Maule (LDM) is a rhyolitic volcanic field with a history of rapid inflation, mostly showing VT events due to magma accumulation \cite{LeMvel2021,Cardona2018}.
-Finally, The Puyehue-Cordón Caulle rhyolitic complex is known for fissure eruptions, producing VT, TR, and LP events during major eruptions like the 2011 event \cite{Basualto_2023}.
+VCA, a basaltic-andesitic stratovolcano \cite{Corts2024}, has continuous strombolian activity, with VT events being the most common, particularly after eruptions like that of 2015.
+LDM is a rhyolitic volcanic field with a history of rapid inflation, mostly showing VT events due to magma accumulation \cite{LeMvel2021,Cardona2018}.
+Finally, the CAU rhyolitic complex is known for fissure eruptions, producing VT, TR, and LP events during major eruptions like the 2011 event \cite{Basualto_2023}.